claukers/microscript/README.md

 miqro provides a very simple implementation of jwt using the **jsonwebtoken** module.
 Like every piece of miqro the use of this is optional.

-**NOTE** it's recommended that you put a API Gateway or Managment software on top of your miqroservices than implementing authentication directly on yout service.
+**NOTE** it's recommended that you put a API Gateway or Managment software ( like KONG ) on top of your miqroservices than implementing authentication directly on your service.

 #### setup account, user, token database models